-NOTE: The reservoir is located inside the machine and is accessible by tilting the rear cover or clip backward.
+NOTE: The reservoir is located inside the machine and is accessible by tilting operator's seat forward.

 1. When the machine is cool and the hopper is in the lowered position, remove the dipstick.
 Fluid level should be between the high and low marks on dipstick.